 If you have a personal or family history of cancer, you are at a higher risk and should take preventative measures by keeping your body healthy.

 Symptoms of an illness or disease are your body’s way of letting you know that something is wrong.
-Common symptoms of colon cancer to be aware of and watch out for include:
+Once you know the risk factors, also be aware of these 7 common colon cancer warning signs:

 - Blood in your stool or bleeding from your rectum — Any amount or color of bleeding can be an early sign, so make sure you see a health care professional right away if you are experiencing this symptom.